Effective backdoor attack on graph neural networks in link prediction tasks: Method

 \subsection{Trigger Generation}

-In this paper, we use a single node as the trigger and generate the features of the trigger node by the following two steps:
+In this paper, we use a single node as the trigger and generate its feature vector by the following two steps:

-1.Determine the indexes of the position where "1" occurs least frequently in the features of all nodes of the training dataset through statistics;
+1.Identify top k indexes of dimensions where element “1” occurs least frequently in the binary feature vectors of all nodes in the training dataset.

-zheng et al. in motif-Backdoor \cite{zheng2023motif} found that using non-existent or infrequent substructures as the triggers are more effective in implementing backdoor attacks.
-Inspired by this method, we use a single node as the trigger, select the position indexes in the dataset where the features of all nodes has the least frequency of "1", and then set the features value of the corresponding position indexes of the trigger's features to "1" according to the indexes of this position, which can explicitly separate the trigger node from the normal nodes in terms of the feature dimensions, so as to form a strong association between the trigger node and the target link state in the backdoor models obtained in the training process.
+Zheng et al. found in their research on motif-Backdoor \cite{zheng2023motif} that using non-existent or infrequent substructures as the triggers is more effective in implementing backdoor attacks for GNNs.
+Inspired by this method, we use a single node as the trigger and distinguish the trigger node from other normal nodes in the training dataset in terms of the feature vector, so as to form a strong association between the trigger node and the linked state in the training process.

-Specifically, in an undirected unweighted attribute graph $G=(V,E,X)$, where $V=\{v_1,v_2,\cdots,v_N\}$ is the set of nodes, $E$ is the set of edges, $X=R^{N\times d}, j\in \{1,2,\cdots,d\}$ represents the nodes attribute matrix, and $X_{:,j}$ represents the individual column vectors in the node attribute matrix.
-In order to determine the position where "1" occurs least frequently in the nodes attribute matrix, we count the number of 1st order paradigms of each column vector of the above matrix $X$ as follows:
+Specifically, in an undirected unweighted feature graph $G=(V,E,X)$, where $V=\{v_1,v_2,\cdots,v_N\}$ is the set of nodes, $E$ is the set of edges, $X=R^{N\times d}, j\in \{1,2,\cdots,d\}$ represents features matrix of the nodes, the rows of which are d-dimensional feature vectors of the corresponding nodes. in order to determine the indexes of dimension where element “1” occurs least frequently in the binary feature vectors of all nodes in the training dataset. we compute the $L_1$ norm of each column vector of the above matrix $X$ as follows: